-The number of well completions has been low and volatile since April 2020 as the number of active completion crews dropped from 25 to 1 then increased to 6 in September 2021 and to 10 this week.
+The number of well completions has been low and volatile since 2Q 2020 as the number of active completion crews dropped from 25 to 1 then increased to 8 this week.

-OPEC+ continues to phase out oil production cuts by October 2022.
+OPEC+ continues to phase out oil production cuts by the end of 3Q 2022.
 Coordinated increases in oil supply from the group known as OPEC+ began in September 2021.
-At their December 2021 meeting OPEC+ decided to stick with their plan to increase production 400,000 barrels per day each month going forward.
+At their January 2022 meeting OPEC+ decided to stick with their plan to increase production 400,000 barrels per day each month going forward.
+The International Energy Agency estimates a tight market despite the gradual OPEC supply boost.